-Please check the appropriate box to identify the plan or application that has resulted in this Coastal Site Plan Review: X Site Plan for Zoning Compliance ☐ Subdivision or Resubdivision ☐ Special Permit or Special Exception ☐ Variance ☐ Municipal Project (CGS Section 8-24) Part I: Site Information Street Address or Geographical Description: 295 Old Black Point Road City or Town: Niantic, CT 06357 2.
-Is project or activity proposed at a waterfront site? (includes tidal wetlands frontage) x YES NO 3, Name of on-site adjacent or downstream coastal, tidal or navigable waters, if applicable: Long Island Sound 4, Identify and describe the existing land use on and adjacent to the site.
-Include any existing structures, municipal zoning classification, significant features of the project site: The site is in the Old Black Point residential zone and is surrounded by properties of a residential nature.
+Site infor mation ------------------------------------ 1.
+Street Add ress or Geographical Description: 297 Old Black Point Road City or Tow n: Niantic, CT 06357 2.
+Is project o r activity proposed at a waterfront site? (includes tidal wetlands frontage) x YES 3, Name of or n-site adjacent or downstream coastal, tidal or navigable waters, if applicable: Long Islan d Sound 4, Identify an d describe the existing land use on and adjacent to the site.
+Include any existing structures, municipal zoning classification, significant features of the project site: 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 The site is in the Old Black Point residential zone and is surrounded by properties of a residential nature.
 Virtually all structures within the Black Point zone are residential and most are single family residential lots.
 There are some properties that have, proportionally, a significant amount of open space and others that are wooded or undeveloped, and there are some passive recreation facilities owned and operated by the Association including beach access points and tennis courts.
 The most significant coastal feature is the shoreline which is a highly modified escarpment, almost a developed shorefront facing nearshore waters of Long Island Sound.
 The beachfront property where work is proposed would be more accurately classified as an escarpment and stone armor rocky shorefront protecting a recently restored pre-1995 home homesite.
 The most significant features are the rocky beach and views of the Long Island Sound from the higher terrain.
 This is a single-family home lot in a residential neighborhood in Black Point.
-The steel dock was completed in spring of 2014 and is the only shorefront dock or access structure on the property.
-All site work in including landscaping and the new dock is complete.
-The dock is used for boating access for vessels including a motorboat and several kayaks.
-The water is only 4 FT deep at the end of the existing pier and the boat is kept on a lift so it will not bottom out on rocky bottom sediments during wavy conditions at tides close to Mean Low Water.
-The house and amenities (pool, gardens, etc.) have been occupied for ten years by Mr. Dowling.
-5. Indicate the area of the project site: 2 acres acres or square feet (circle one) 6.
-Check the appropriate box below to indicate whether the project or activity will disturb 5 acres or more total acres of land area (please also see Part II.B. regarding proposed stormwater best management practices): Project or activity will disturb 5 or more total acres of land area on the site and may be eligible for registration for the Department of Environmental Protection's (DEP) General Permit for the Discharge of Stormwater and Dewatering Wastewaters Associated with Construction Activities X Project or activity will not disturb 5 or more total acres of land area
+All site work in including landscaping is complete.
+The house and amenities (pool, gardens, etc.) have been occupied for ten years by Mr. Stone and his family.
+5. Indicate the area of the project site: 2.4 acres acres or square feet (circle one) 6. appropriate box below to indicate whether the project or activity will disturb 5 acres or acres of land area (please also see Part II.B. regarding proposed stormwater best nt practices): Project or activity will disturb 5 or more total acres of land area on the site and may be eligible for registration for the Department of Environmental Protection's (DEP) General Permit for the Discharge of Stormwater and Dewatering Wastewaters Associated with Construction Activities X Project or activity will not disturb 5 or more total acres of land area